Watch for 2025 Camp Schedule

 The 2019 camp featured World War I & II.
 Scheduled activities included the appearance of a World War I 'doughboy'; a visit from a World War II soldier; and the arrival of Amelia Earhart, the first female aviator to fly solo across the Atlantic Ocean.
 Other activities included the history of flight (children creating a small balsa wood glider and testing their skills at 'piloting' it), a visit to the Williamsport cemetery, creating camp tee shirts and and writing present-day soldiers and creating care packages for them.

-There is a fee and advanced registration is required.
+There is a fee and advance registration is required.
 For Historical Society members, the cost is $60.
 For non-members, the cost is $70.
 To register your child, call the Taber Museum at 570-326-3326 for an application or download an application.
 For more information, please call the museum.